projectdiscovery/cloudlist/DESIGN.md

 	Public bool `json:"public"`
 	// Provider is the name of provider for instance Provider string `json:"provider"`
-	// Profile is the profile name of the resource provider Profile string `json:"profile,omitempty"`
+	// ID is the id the resource provider
-	// ProfileName is the name of the key profile ProfileName string `json:"profile_name,omitempty"`
+	ID string `json:"id,omitempty"`
 	// PublicIPv4 is the public ipv4 address of the instance.
 	PublicIPv4 string `json:"public_ipv4,omitempty"`
 	// PrivateIpv4 is the private ipv4 address of the instance